bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

     :command:`lynx http://localhost/`

-    Using Bugzilla through Lynx doesn't work for real, but viewing the front page can validate visually that it's up and running.
+    It's not really possible to use Bugzilla for real through Lynx, but you can view the front page to validate visually that it's up and running.

     You might well need to configure your DNS such that the server has, and is reachable by, a name rather than IP address.
 Doing so is out of scope of this document.
-In the mean time, it is available on your local network at ``http://<ip address>/``, where ``<ip address>`` is probably the "inet addr" value displayed when you run :command:`ifconfig eth0`.
+In the mean time, it is available on your local network at ``http://<ip address>/``, where ``<ip address>`` is (unless you have a complext network setup) the "inet addr" value displayed when you run :command:`ifconfig eth0`.

 13. Configure Bugzilla